-In East Asia, nori (which includes Porphyra species such as P. tenera, P. pseudolinearis and P. yezoensis) is one of the most commonly used seaweeds for human consumption.
+In East Asia, laver is one of the most commonly used seaweeds for human consumption.

 The name Porphyra is the Greek word for a purple-red colour, although the plant can also be olive-green or chocolate-black.

-Laver was served for breakfast “made into small flat cakes, and fried crisp in the bacon fat or heated with butter, lemon juice, and pepper and served with roast mutton”.
+A traditional way was for laver to be made into small flat cakes, and fried crisp in the bacon fat or heated with butter, lemon juice, and pepper and served with roast mutton.

-In Wales, in particular, P. umbilicalis is eaten in salads, biscuits and as an accompaniment to roasted meat.
+In Wales, laver is eaten in salads, biscuits and as an accompaniment to roasted meat.

 Traditionally eaten for breakfast, with bacon dripping or with cockles, in early times it was even added as a seaweed puree to oatmeal.